k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

 ### What is a Business Entity?

 A Business Entity (BE) represents the main entity of the selected data to be provisioned by TDM.
 Business Entities can have multiple [LUs]((/articles/03_logical_units/01_LU_overview.md)) with a flat or a hierarchical structure.
-For example, a Customer Business Entity can have Customer Care, Billing, Ordering  and Usage LUs.
+For example, a Customer Business Entity can have Customer, Billing, Ordering  and Usage LUs.

--  BEs are defined in the TDM GUI and are saved in the [TDM DB](https://github.com/k2view-academy/K2View-Academy/blob/Academy_6.4_TDM_BCK/articles/TDM/tdm_architecture/02_tdm_database.md).
+-  BEs are defined in the TDM GUI and are saved in the [TDM DB](/articles/TDM/tdm_architecture/02_tdm_database.md).
 -  Each LU can be attached to multiple BEs.

 Breaking the BE into several LUs enables maximum flexibility and avoiding duplicate development.
 The hierarchical structure of parent-child LUs enables creating LUs based on the natural root entity of the related data sources instead of forcefully setting unified root entities on all LUs related to a given BE.